kuzmiich/TelegramParser/README.md

 ##

-### Development was carried out from July 1 to July 3.
+### Development was carried out from July 1 to July 3 in 2020.